uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Grading

-`Completion on a 3-point scale based on specificity and feasibility of the plan (3 points)`
+`This milestone will be graded on a scale of __3 points__ based on specificity and feasibility of the plan.`

 <a name="contextual_inquiry_checkin"></a>